 POPVOX was informed in 2014 by the Library of Congress that the site would be “scraped” by the Library’s Public Policy Archiving project to become part of the permanent historical record of the United States.

-Introducing POPVOX Nation: your online civic identity
+Your online civic identity

 The new POPVOX allows individuals to manage and maintain online civic profiles, build their civic reputation, engage friends and have meaningful impact in the legislative process.